rannn367/tp/docs/UserGuide.md

 ### "Unknown command" error appears

 - Check for typos in the command name (e.g., `customeradd` vs `customradd`)
-- Verify you're using the correct command format
+- Verify you're using the correct command format as specified in the [Command Format](#command-format) section
 - Remember commands are case-insensitive, but parameter prefixes must be exact (e.g., `n/` for name)

 ### Interface not showing all information